SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

               ..
 TODO: Not much in the reference, so maybe no link?
               .. f4722b9 Merge branch '25339790_case_multiple' into 'develop'
               .. f73b4c7 Merge branch '25687433_multipattern_case' into '25339790_case_multiple'

+            * Added information about throwing an error inside the catch block of a rethrowing function in :ref:`Declarations_RethrowingFunctionsAndMethods`.

+              ..
+812cc81 Merge branch '25193910_rethrow' into 'develop'

             * Updated the discussion of line control statements to use the ``#sourceLocation(file:line:)`` syntax